zhiquanyeo/platform-raspberrypi/README.md

 > - https://github.com/platformio/platform-raspberrypi/pull/70
 > - https://github.com/platformio/platform-raspberrypi/issues/67
 >
-> The discussions are self-explanatory, allowing you to draw your own conclusions.
+> Those discussions are more or less self-explanatory, allowing you to draw your own conclusions, but feel free to post comments in those.

 RP2040 is a low-cost, high-performance microcontroller device with a large on-chip memory, symmetric dual-core processor complex, deterministic bus fabric, and rich peripheral set augmented with a unique Programmable I/O (PIO) subsystem, it provides professional users with unrivalled power and flexibility.
 RP2040 was initially released as part of the Raspberry Pi Pico board.